Tea The Varieties and Benefits.

 There are five true teas: Green, White, Oolong, Black, and Pu-erh teas; Furthermore, these teas were discovered thousands of years ago.
 And the ones used by scientists for research on health benefits.
 Studies have found that some teas may help with cancer, heart disease, and diabetes; with weight management; lower cholesterol, and help with mental alertness.
 Tea also appears to have antimicrobial qualities:

 Although these five teas come from the same plant, The shape and chemistry of the tea leave changes; Teas of Different styles are made.
 This is a five-step process furthermore, not all teas use these steps.
-While with other teas the process has to be repeated several times.
+While with other teas, the process has to be repeated several times.
 New tea drinkers are surprised; to discover that herbal and flavored teas are not real tea.
 They are made by infusing spices, herbs, fruits, and flowers in water, to make what is called by real tea makers Tisanes.

-[ 1 ] Plucking the leaves:
+[1] Plucking the leaves:

-[ 2 ] Withering; Allowing the tea leaves to wilt and soften:
+[2] Withering; Allowing the tea leaves to wilt and soften:

-[ 3 ] Rolling; Shaping the leaves and squeezing out the juices:
+[3] Rolling; Shaping the leaves and squeezing out the juices:

-[ 5 ] Firing; Drying
+[5] Firing; Drying

 The Five Basic Styles Of Teas.

-White Tea: This is unprocessed tea.
+This is unprocessed tea.
 White tea is plucked and allowed to wither and dry; due to this, In poor weather, the leaves are placed in a tumble dryer on a gentle, low heat cycle for drying: White tea leaves are not rolled or shaped and, minimal natural oxidation occurs.
 Because of this, white teas make very pale green or yellow liquid and are the most delicate in flavor and aroma.

 oolong tea a variety of tea